pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 .. warning::

-   Plots that are produced plot them as orthogonal axes so any features may be skewed.
+   Any plots produced using a non-orthogonal basis will plot them as though the basis vectors are orthogonal, so features may be skewed.

-   However, it does make reading the location of a feature in a two-dimensional **Q**-**Q** plot straightforward, which is the main reason for doing this.
+   The benefit to this is that it makes reading the location of a feature in a two-dimensional **Q**-**Q** plot straightforward.
+This is the main reason for treating non-orthogonal bases this way.

 Spherical Projections
 ---------------------